-In a second step, all institutions of selected clusters were contacted by the survey agency in order to gain access to the students.
+In a second step, all institutions of selected clusters were contacted by the German Centre of Higher Education Research and Science Studies (DZHW) in order to gain access to the students.
 The administration of 261 institutions declared their cooperativeness, thereof 104 public universities, 108 public universities of applied sciences, and 49 private university institutions.